jzohrab/poc-packer-win2016-jenkins-slave/README.md

 * pre-provisioning of common build tools using Packer
 * the Jenkins swarm plugin and a launch script for slaves to auto-register with the Jenkins master.
+* a clone of the klick-genome repo to speed pipeline runs, with a local reference clone.

 ## Usage

 ### Building AMIs

+* Set GITHUBUSER and GITHUBPASS environment variables:

+    export GITHUBUSER=uname
+    export GITHUBPASS=password

+Optionally, pass them in to the build command as environment variables (see passing of `REPO` variable in the sample run below).

+* Sample run:

     $ REPO=`git remote get-url origin` \
       SHA=`git log -n 1 --format=%h` \